LandOfTheRair/landoftherair-old/README.md

 * `MONGODB_URI` - the URI that leads to a mongodb instance
 * `REDIS_URL` - a URI that leads to a redis cache

-If you want to use Auth0, you can set this value (if you don't, see the section "Authenticating Locally" below):
+If you want to use Auth0, you can set this value (if you don't, see the section [Authenticating Locally](#authenticating-locally) below):

 * `AUTH0_SECRET` - Auth0 server secret